Delay of U.S. chemical safety rule challenged

 In the methane case, the U.S. Court of Appeals for the District of Columbia Circuit said EPA could change those Clean Air Act regulations but not delay their implementation while the agency develops an alternative.
 The case about the postponed chemical risk management rule is before the same court.

 The industrial safety regulation grew from concerns over an accident in West, Texas, when ammonium nitrate fertilizer exploded at a retail farm warehouse in 2013, killing 15, mostly firefighters.
 With fanfare, then-president Barack Obama ordered agencies to assess and possibly overhaul U.S. chemical-related regulations.
-After three years of review, the RMP regulation was the only change to become final.
+After three years of review, the Risk Management Plan regulation was the only change to become final.

 Join the conversation